rsms/compis/README.md

 if let contents = try_read_file("/etc/passwd")
   // in here, the type of contents is str, not ?str print(contents)

-// "contents" is not defined outside the "if"
-// expression's "then" branch
 ```

 In the above example, `contents` is only defined inside the "then" branch.